April 29, 2009

 Kabab Deegi - Iranian Pan Kabab

-کباب Kabab/kebob is one of the great dishes for outdoor parties.
-There are a variety of kababs such as koobideh (ground meat kabab), barg (beef tenderloin), joojeh kabab (chicken) or fish kabab to name a few.
+کباب Kabab/kebab is one of the great dishes for outdoor gatherings.
+There are so many varieties, such as koobideh (ground meat kabab), barg (beef tenderloin), joojeh kabab (chicken), or fish kabab, just to name a few.

-However,since we haven’t had a chance to assemble our new grill yet, I have to settle for کباب دیگی/کباب تابه ای kabab deegi (stove-top pan kabab) for now.
-I don’t know of any Iranian who doesn’t know how to make kababs.
-I think the love of a good kabab along with the method of preparation and cooking was passed down to us through our genes from generation to generation!
-However, this recipe is for people like my daughter who one day might get tired of eating campus food and may want to try to make something quick, simple and delicious such as this kabab.
+Since we haven’t set up our new grill yet, I am settling for کباب دیگی/کباب تابه ای kabab deegi, the stove-top pan kabab.
+I don’t know of any Iranian who doesn’t know how to make kabab.
+It feels as if the love for a good kabab, along with the know-how of preparing it, has been passed down through our genes from one generation to the next.
+This particular recipe is especially for people like my daughter, who one day might get tired of campus food and want to try making something quick, simple, and delicious.

 Kabab Deegi- Pan Kabab